 Additional Bankruptcy Considerations

-Before filing for bankruptcy relief in Florida, you should consider all options for getting out of debt.
-Debt settlement and debt consolidation are just two non-bankruptcy options to explore.
+Before filing for bankruptcy relief in Florida, you may wish to consider all options for getting out of debt.
+Debt settlement, debt management and debt consolidation are just three non-bankruptcy options to explore.
 Some things to consider before filing for bankruptcy include:

 - Can I negotiate with my creditors to resolve my debts without bankruptcy?